neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 - [Neuroblueprint datatype]() (e.g. `behav`, `ephys`)

+`metadata.yaml` files may be placed at any of the corresponding folder levels and can contain information for that folder level and below.
+To include metadata on a particular file, a [sidecar metadata files](sidecar-files) can be placed next to the file.

-For example, a `metadata.yaml` file contents might look like:
+For example, the contents of a `metadata.yaml` placed in the project folder root might look like:

 ```yaml
 project: